BA-CalderonMorales/dev-environment/docs/WORKFLOWS.md

 - Test locally before pushing
 - Document any new environment variables or secrets
 - Keep workflow files modular and reusable
 - Follow the existing patterns for consistency
-- Ensure all workflows are placed in the `.github/workflows/templates/` directory